irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

             var apiInstance = new DocumentsApi(apiClient);
             var requestParameters = new FetchDocumentsRequest();
-            requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.FetchDocumentsRequest = new FetchDocumentsRequest(); // FetchDocumentsRequest |
+            requestParameters.AvalaraVersion = 1.2;  // string | The HTTP Header meant to specify the version of the API intended to be used requestParameters.DocumentFetchRequest = new DocumentFetchRequest(); // DocumentFetchRequest |
             requestParameters.XAvalaraClient = John's E-Invoicing-API Client;  // string | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint. (optional)

             try